 - 3 cloves

-- In a pan, cook sesame seeds over low to medium heat.
+- In a pan, cook the sesame seeds over low to medium heat.
 Stir continuously for 5 minutes until lightly golden brown.
 Remove from heat and stir some more until seeds cool down.

 - In a small pot add honey, orange or lemon peels, cinnamon, cloves and simmer for 5 minutes.
 Remove peels and cloves and mix well seeds with honey.

 - Line a lightly greased parchment paper, pour the mixture and place another greased parchment paper on it (like a sesame sandwich).
-Place the mixture in silicone molds (providing cavities are not big) or on a pan or on a table using a rolling pin to spread it out.
+Place the mixture in silicone molds (providing cavities are not too big) or on a pan or on a table using a rolling pin to spread it out.

 - Let it cool for about half an hour and carefully remove the top sheet.
 Use a knife to cut in shapes you prefer.
 Store them in airtight food container preferably with parchment paper between them.